bruno-fernandes/laravel-multi-language/README.md

 ### Key points:

 - easy to get up running on existing applications
-- all eloquent model fields are translable
+- all eloquent model fields are translatable
 - original can be created in any language
 - translations can be copied from original
-- translations can be associated later on
+- translations can be easily associated later on

 ## Installation